If you are one of the millions of people to visit Portugal this year, don’t sidestep one of the nation’s most spectacular hidden gems.

 Enjoy the friendly nightlife enhanced by the tight-knit community of the resort lifestyle.
 There’s also a well-stocked local grocery store if a night is spent with the family is what’s on the menu.

 Filled with fresh fruits and veg, luxurious local seafood, and all the other bits and bobs needed to satisfy even the pickiest eater.

 The peninsula also has a Casino for those who want to test their luck and skill at a number of different games, slots, and tables.

-Great for a night out amongst friends, or maybe just well-needed couples retreat, the casino rivals any other modern-day marvel with a highly rated spa and events area.
+Great for a night out amongst friends, or maybe just a well-needed couples retreat, the casino rivals any other modern-day marvel with a highly-rated spa and events area.

 Much of the landscape is preserved by strict environmental protections that have limited the occupational space of the peninsula, adding the exclusivity and comfort of the resort homes available for purchase.